MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 It is very common for your first login to be an anonymous one.
 This gets your player into the game, friction-free.

-Once a player has become invested in your game, you should prompt them to add a recoverable login method, which makes their account *recoverable* in the case of device failure or other issues.
+But once a player becomes invested in your game, you should prompt them to add a recoverable login method, which makes their account *recoverable* in the case of device failure or other issues.

 This section covers adding a recoverable login mechanism to an anonymous account.